opossum-tool/OpossumUI/USER_GUIDE.md

 ### Project Statistics

 To view project statistics, open the `File` menu and select `Project Statistics`.
-This opens a new window that shows a table that summarizes the license signals of the project by source, and a table that summarizes the number of 1st party and follow-up attributions.
+This opens a popup that shows various tables and pie charts summarizing the state of the project.

 ### Exporting Formats